-- Business Rates Retention scheme Retaining 49% of business rates growth above the baseline funding level and up to 100% by the end of parliament. - New Homes Entitlement to New Homes Bonus Grant and increase in council tax resources. - Improving the local economy Potential to reduce Council Tax Reduction caseload and increase business rates and council tax resources.
+- Business Rates Retention scheme Retaining 49% of business rates growth above the baseline funding level and up to 75% from 2020/21. - New Homes Entitlement to New Homes Bonus Grant and increase in council tax resources. - Improving the local economy Potential to reduce Council Tax Reduction caseload and increase business rates and council tax resources.